Case Review and Procedure

 Investigation:

-The Conduct Administrator or Conduct Investigator, will investigate the incident and determine the facts through interviews, reports, and other evidence.
+The Conduct Administrator, will investigate the incident and determine the facts through interviews, reports, and other evidence.
 Elements of the investigation may occur before, during, and after each review process or appeal proceeding.

 Informal Review Meeting:

-• The Conduct Reviewer explains the educational components involved in the incident.
+5. The Conduct Administrator explains the educational components involved in the incident.

-• If the respondent is found “Not Responsible”, the Conduct Reviewer will explain that a letter will be sent to the respondent stating the finding and the case is closed, OR,
+8. If the respondent is found “Not Responsible”, the Conduct Administrator will explain that a letter will be sent to the respondent stating the finding and the case is closed, OR,

-• If the respondent is found “Responsible”, the Conduct Reviewer will discuss an assigned action plan and/or status related to the type of violations and/or the finding.
+9. If the respondent is found “Responsible”, the Conduct Administrator will discuss an assigned action plan and/or status related to the type of violations and/or the finding.

-• A letter will be sent outlining the finding(s), action plans and/or status, expected completion dates, and options moving forward.
+10. A letter will be sent to the respondent outlining the finding(s), action plans and/or status, expected completion dates, and options moving forward.

-• To accept the findings and the action plan/status.
+• To accept the findings and the action plan/status by signing the Case Resolution form sent to the respondent via Maxient.
 If the respondent accepts the outcome of the Informal Review Meeting, the next steps are to comply with any action plan/status by the specified date and verify with the Conduct Administrator that proof has been provided that requirements are completed so the respondent’s case can be closed.
-OR

 Formal Review Process by Conduct Review Panel